Fulop-Krisztian/netconfigs/Linux/Alpine postinstall.md

 Optimizing boot time
 ---

-The biggest optimization is changing the IP to static.
+The biggest boot time optimization is changing the IP to static.
 If you can you should. (`/etc/network/interfaces`)

 > [!WARNING]
 > The following config could mess some things up.
 Worked for me but could prevent the system from starting in some cases